codn/adminpanel/README.md

     mount Adminpanel::Engine => "/codn"

-Also make sure to include adminpanel assets in your application.rb if you need to precompile them:
+Also make sure to include adminpanel assets in your `application.rb` (before Rails tells you to do so) if you need to precompile them:

     config.assets.precompile += ['application-admin.js', 'application-admin.css']
-Feel free to use it, any doubts, errors or suggestions are welcome in the issues!

 ## Dependencies